WMatthewARC/Module-03-Challenge/README.md

  <b>PyBank | Financial Analysis</b>
     Pyton code will do the following:

-      The total number of months included in the dataset The net total amount of "Profit/Losses" over the entire period The changes in "Profit/Losses" over the entire period, and then the average of those changes The greatest increase in profits (date and amount) over the entire period The greatest decrease in profits (date and amount) over the entire period
+      Total number of months included in the dataset Net total amount of "Profit/Losses" over the entire period Changes in "Profit/Losses" over the entire period, and then the average of those changes The greatest increase in profits (date and amount) over the entire period The greatest decrease in profits (date and amount) over the entire period